-1. Background 1.1.
+- 1.1.
 The Public Service Pensions Act 2013 (the 2013 Act) introduced reforms to public service pension schemes.
-The aim of the reforms was to implement the recommendations of the Independent Public Service Pensions Commission: Final Report1, to make public service pensions, which due to increased workforce longevity had increasingly been paid for by taxpayers, more affordable and sustainable .
-New pension schemes were introduced, designed to make public service pensions sustainable through a higher normal pension age (NPA) for all scheme members, calculating benefits on a career average revalued earnings (CARE) basis rather than through final salary, and the introduction of a cost control mechanism.
-1.2.
+The aim of the reforms was to implement the recommendations of the Independent Public Service Pensions Commission: Final Report, to make public service pensions, which due to increased workforce longevity had increasingly been paid for by taxpayers, more affordable and sustainable.
+New pension schemes were introduced, designed to make public service pensions sustainable through a higher normal pension age (NPA) for all scheme members, calculating benefits on a career average revalued earnings (CARE) basis rather than through final salary, and the introduction of a cost control mechanism. - 1.2.
 The 2013 Act required responsible authorities, including devolved governments, to make regulations establishing the new schemes with effect from 1 April 2015.
-The final salary pension schemes (referred to as "legacy schemes") were closed on 31 March 2015 and scheme members could no longer accrue any pension in them unless they fell in to the category of what is known as 'transitional protection'.
-1.3.
+The final salary pension schemes (referred to as "legacy schemes") were closed on 31 March 2015 and scheme members could no longer accrue any pension in them unless they fell in to the category of what is known as 'transitional protection'. - 1.3.
 Transitional protection provided for scheme members who were aged within 10 years of their Normal Pension Age (NPA) on 31 March 2012, to be "fully protected" and allowed to remain in their legacy scheme(s).
-"Taper protected" members who, on 31 March 2012, were aged between 10 and 13 years and six months of their NPA were allowed to remain in their legacy scheme for a period before transitioning to the reformed CARE scheme before 31 March 2022.
-1.4.
+"Taper protected" members who, on 31 March 2012, were aged between 10 and 14 years of their NPA were allowed to remain in their legacy scheme for a period before transitioning to the reformed CARE scheme before 31 March 2022. - 1.4.
 Following reform, members of the judicial and firefighters pension schemes challenged the transitional protection element of the reforms and in December 2018 the Court of Appeal found that the transitional protections unlawfully discriminated against younger members, as transitional protection was only offered to older scheme members.
-The courts required that this unlawful discrimination be remedied by the government.
-In a written ministerial statement the UK government accepted the ruling had implications for all public service schemes that contained similar transitional protection arrangements, including the Scottish Teachers Pension Scheme, and have since consulted extensively on the mechanism for the remedy.
-1.5.
+The Courts required that this unlawful discrimination be remedied by the government.
+In a written ministerial statement the UK government accepted the ruling had implications for all public service schemes that contained similar transitional protection arrangements, including the Firefighters' Pension Scheme (Scotland), and have since consulted extensively on the mechanism for the remedy. - 1.5.
 The UK Government introduced primary legislation, The Public Service Pensions and Judicial Offices Bill (PSPJO Bill), to Parliament in July 2021.
-The provisions in this Bill mean that all scheme members, regardless of transitional protections, who continue in service from 1 April 2022 will do so as members of the
+The provisions in this Bill mean that all scheme members, regardless of transitional protections, who continue in service from 1 April 2022 will do so as members of the Firefighters' Pension Scheme (Scotland) 2015, hereafter referred to as "the 2015

-Scottish Government Riaghaltas na h-Alba gov.scot 1 This is also known as 'The Hutton Report'
+&lt;sup>1 This is also known as 'The Hutton Report'